 Pergolas and Shade Structures - Different Ways to Cover your Patio

-Who doesn’t love that barefoot insides-outside lifestyle where you don’t have to wear slippers or shoes and take your coffee outside to marvel at your wondrous landscape?
-A connected patio or porch to your home make this a possibility.
+Who doesn’t love that barefoot inside-outside lifestyle where you don’t have to wear slippers or shoes as you take your coffee outdoors to marvel at your wondrous landscape?
+A connected patio or porch to your home makes this a possibility.

-However when it’s too warm or when it’s raining, all dreams of hanging out with a good book and a cup of cocoa are normally set aside for the sunny days.
+However, when it’s too warm or raining, all dreams of hanging out with a good book and a cup of cocoa are typically set aside for sunny days.
 Fortunately, it’s easy to remedy these with different types of shades and patio covers.
-Taking into consideration the style of your house, the solar orientation of your home as well as your budget, there are several options available on how to provide a shade to your patio.
+Taking into consideration the style, the solar orientation as well as your budget, several options can be explored on how to provide shade to your patio.

-1. Umbrellas - A cost-efficient, temporary and quick way to provide shade and protection.
-Whether you’re with your girlfriends gossiping over the latest celebrity news, having morning coffee with your partner or having tea by yourself in the afternoon, getting an umbrella is the easiest way to provide yourself protection from the sunrays.
+1. Patio Umbrellas - A cost-efficient, temporary, and quick way to provide shade and protection.
+Whether you’re with girlfriends gossiping over the trending celebrity news, or having morning coffee with your partner, or having tea by yourself in the afternoon, getting a patio umbrella is the easiest way to shield from the sunrays.
 The wide range of colors, patterns, and different sizes available means you can find the one that suits your taste.

-Some outdoor tables already come pre-drilled with a hole for parasols but umbrellas with stands are advantageous in which you can move it around anytime the sun changes its position.
-Choose umbrellas that can be tilted to a certain position and with larger and heavier umbrellas, choose those with a lever and crank mechanism to make it easier for you to open with less effort whenever you need it.
+Some outdoor tables already come pre-drilled with a hole for parasols, but patio umbrellas with stands are advantageous so you can move it around anytime the sun changes position.
+Choose umbrellas that tilt to a specific angle.
+With larger and heavier umbrellas, choose those with a lever and crank mechanism to make it easier for you to open with less effort whenever you need it.

 4. Canvas Shade - Another idea is to use canvas shade.
 Similar to shade sails, it can be attached using hooks.
 It uses wires that can be retracted on a pulley when the shade is needed.
-It can easily be taken off and folded away when not in use.
-Aside from synthetic fabric, canvas shades can be made of bamboo or other materials for a different look and feel.
+It can quickly be taken off and folded away when not in use.
+There are other material options for canvas shades, such as bamboo.

-5. Temporary Canopy - Another temporary structure is a canopy that can be bought with four posts.
-It can be put over your furniture to provide protection from sun and rain.
+5. Temporary Canopy - Another temporary structure is a canopy with four posts.
+Install it over the furniture to protect from harsh rays of the sun and from getting drenched by rain.

 7. Curtains - If you already have an existing pergola, you can attach a curtain rod or wire mechanism for curtains.
 White outdoor pergola curtains softly flowing through the gentle breeze is an ideal picture of a perfect summer.